salujajaskeerat/ELP305-TribeD-documentation/index.md

 The following sources of energy fulfil the energy requirements of the house:

-1. Biomass: Chambers containing organic material (carbon content) undergoes reactions to spin the turbine.
-(Storeroom for production)
+1. Biomass: Chambers containing organic material (carbon content) undergoes reactions to spin the turbine(Storeroom for production)

 2. Solar: Installed on the roof